 It is impossible to have food without some salt in it and this is required, especially if doing exercise in a hot environment which will induce profuse sweating.
 If the body is deficient in salt, this may produce a craving which should be satisfied if this is likely.
-Otherwise, getting rid of salt is rather like getting rid of sugar.
 Do not put extra salt on your meal.
 I often see people sprinkling salt profusely over a meal when they have not even tasted it.
 Reduce salt in cooking too.
 If you feel that salt brings out the taste in food and it is bland without it, try adding herbs or spices instead.
 Just as the palate adjusts to stopping sugar in tea or coffee, the palate adjusts to stopping salt.
 Television chefs frequently use a great deal of salt and their recipes often contain much saturated fat too.
 Regardless of whether a person has hypertension (high blood pressure) or not, reduction in salt is beneficial in lowering it a little more.
-This was shown in a large systematic review and meta-analysis.15Effect of dose and duration of reduction in dietary sodium on blood pressure levels: systematic review and meta-analysis of randomised trials Even people with normal blood pressure benefit from a further reduction.
+This was shown in a large systematic review and meta-analysis.18Effect of dose and duration of reduction in dietary sodium on blood pressure levels: systematic review and meta-analysis of randomised trials Even people with normal blood pressure benefit from a further reduction.

 When a person is diagnosed with hypertension, trying to reduce salt in the diet is often a first-line approach before medication.
 Also reduce alcohol intake if it is high.
 In the days before we had adequate drugs to treat hypertension, a severe, low-salt diet was used.
-The Kempner rice diet was developed by Dr Walter Kempner in 1934.16Rice Diet Founder Dr. Walter Kempner It had some benefit but was not a effective or as acceptable as modern treatment.
+The Kempner rice diet was developed by Dr Walter Kempner in 1934.19Rice Diet Founder Dr Walter Kempner It had some benefit but was unpalatable and not as effective or as acceptable as modern treatment.